lunatic-fox/deviconapi/README.md

 </div>

 ### 1.4.
 Resizing
-&nbsp; If you are using Markdown you can resize the icon without add an `img` element with `width` attribute, for instance.
+&emsp;If you are using Markdown you can resize the icon without add an `img` element with `width` attribute, for instance.
 Just add some value to the `size` parameter and you are ready to go.

 ***Example using 50px***\
-&nbsp; Node.js icon in 50×50px.
+&emsp;Node.js icon in 50×50px.
 ```https
 <URL>/?nodejs&size=50
 ```